-And this is the second and last part of the “about me” photohunt!
-Last part of the assignment, then I will stop being so self-centered, I promise.
+And this is the second and last part of the “about me” photo hunt!
+Last part of the assignment, then I will stop being so self-centred, I promise.

-These are three of my favorite: the dark red (from Guatemala), the whool one (from Canada) and the stripes one (from Bolivia).
+These are three of my favourite, the dark red (from Guatemala), the wool one (from Canada) and the stripes one (from Bolivia).

-So far, I have traveled/ backpacked in China, Hong Kong, Australia New Zealand, Canada, U.S.A, France, England, Belgium, Italy, Spain, Finland, Tunisia, Greece, Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Equator, Peru, Bolivia, Chile, Argentina, Uruguay, Brazil… and hopefully there is more to come!
+So far, I have backpacked in China, Hong Kong, Australia, New Zealand, Canada, U.S.A., France, England, Belgium, Italy, Spain, Finland, Tunisia, Greece, Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Equator, Peru, Bolivia, Chile, Argentina, Uruguay, Brazil… and hopefully there is more to come!

 Seriously guys, don’t laugh, that’s my deepest secret.
-My Winnie-dependence.
+My Winnie addiction.

 So I rely on the bus quite a lot.
 I wish I could say it’s for environmental reasons, but the truth is, it’s because I’m too fucking scare to drive to the supermarket by myself.
 Maybe one day…